DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

   * open the network settings on you phone
   * change to your home network

-    * use your normal home id and password
+    * Use your normal home SSID (Network name) and Password to connect to the network

 * Start the |engine driver| App
 * Go through the initial startup pages to set some basic configuration items